 We end our call on that measured note.
 Amika George might be too thoughtful and wise to become a forthcoming British Prime Minister, but there’s no doubt that she’ll make our country better regardless.

-Find out more about Girl Rising's 2020 Storytelling Challenge at mystory.girlrising.org.
+Find out more about Girl Rising and HP's 2020 Storytelling Challenge at mystory.girlrising.org.